babelouest/glewlwyd/docs/OAUTH2.md

 ### Invalidate refresh token

-Mark a refresh_token as invalid, to prevent further access_toen to be generated
+Mark a refresh_token as invalid, to prevent further access_token to be generated

 #### URL